Valery-Hyppolite/search-developers/README.md

 create a profile,
 add your skills and projects,
 Edit profile any time,
-Acess you message inbox anytime and reply to request, add links for all projects such as github, youtube, website ect..
+Access you message inbox anytime and reply to request, add links for all projects such as github, youtube, website ect..